artasn/artasn/standard-modules/README.md

 Run `poetry run python generate-package-registry.py`.
 This will generate a directory at `data/package-registry`.
-The contents of this directory should be statically served from a web server, for use with ASN.1⬢Chef.
+The contents of this directory should be statically served from a web server, for use with ArtASN.